Linux OS Install!

 MS once provided a CD with purchase; if anything went wrong, those who had personal content on the same drive as the OS, lost that content.
 That's because if a corruption took place, be it any virus or an HDD failure, one could remove the HDD, and if it was not a mechanical issue, plug it into a Linux PC and shred it.
 Then reinstall it back into the computer (or a new HDD if it was a mechanical fail), and install Windows as a fresh install.
 Then MS decided not to provide a CD, so if you have a {$} license you must make your own ISO, just like you do {free} with a Linux ISO.

-With a large capacity external storage at home, I checkout music & movies (CD & DVD) at my local library (free), and then rip them via Handbrake & Asunder on Linux Mint.
+With a large capacity external storage at home, I checkout music & movies (CD & DVD) at my local library (free), and then rip them via Handbrake & Asunder CD Ripper on Linux Mint.
 Over the last decade I've accumulated a huge video/audio library.
-I'll get a dozen or so disks at a time, and while I'm doing other things on my NUC PC, I'll rip them in the background while typing text or surfing on one big screen, while streaming a live ball game on the other big screen.
+I'll get a dozen or so disks at a time, and while I'm doing other things on my NUC PC, I'll rip them in the background while typing text or surfing on one big screen, while streaming a live baseball game on the other big screen.
 Mass storage is Ext4 formatted, with one partition, for that reason, and has no executable files to be read at boot, so it's just a mounted storage drive that's read after boot and manual or auto mount (YouTube).

 This is important to know; there is nothing on the hard drive that's directly seen on screen; everything on screen comes from the RAM.
 Here's even a list of Linux Distros that run only from RAM.
 The speed of any device is set by the RAM & CPU, not the storage.
 It's analogous to sand going through an hour glass; the storage device dumps so much into the hour glass, and then the speed at which it comes out the bottleneck, is determined by the CPU, not the storage specs.
 I'm on a mini PC with 11th Gen Core I-7, 16GB DDR5 RAM, 512GB M.2 NVMe, and a USB 3.1 port tethered 5TB HDD.